Sayanpatraa/sayanpatraa/README.md

 ### Graduate Instructional Assistant — The George Washington University
-- Supported graduate coursework in Machine Learning I course.
+- Supported graduate coursework in Machine Learning I.
 - Assisted in grading, debugging student code, developing learning materials, and helping students understand key concepts in shallow and deep learning, including neural networks and their applications.

 ---